Voices from Russia

 The Days of Queen Olga in Germany

-One of the 16 states of the Federal Republic of Germany, Baden-Württemberg, will for the first time host The Days of Queen Olga.
-It is a series of cultural events in the memory of Russian Grand Princess Olga Nikolaevna (1822-1892), the daughter of Tsar Nikolai Pavlovich, who later became Queen Consort of Württemberg when she married Prince Karl Friedrich in 1846 (ruled as king, 1864-90), organised by the Fund of Russian-speaking citizens of Germany Our New Names.
+One of the 16 Bundesländer of the Federal Republic of Germany, Baden-Württemberg, will host for the first time The Days of Queen Olga, a series of cultural events in the memory of Russian Grand Princess Olga Nikolaevna (1822-1892).
+She was the daughter of Tsar Nikolai Pavlovich, who later became Queen Consort of Württemberg when she married Prince Karl Friedrich in 1846 (ruled as king, 1864-90).
+The event is organised by the Fund of Russian-speaking citizens of Germany Our New Names.

 23 July 2008